Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 As an alternative to their unlimited data plans, Three offers a service called Go Binge on all Pay Monthly plans with at least 12GB of data per month.
 Go Binge offers unlimited data for use on Netflix, TV Player, Snapchat, Soundcloud, Deezer and Apple Music.

-Of course, the fully unlimited ‘all-you-can-eat’ data plans give you much more flexibility as you can use your unlimited data allowance on any service you like (including things like BBC iPlayer, YouTube, NOW TV, Spotify, Facebook, Instagram and other services not covered by Go Binge).
+Of course, the fully unlimited ‘all-you-can-eat’ data plans give you much more flexibility than Go Binge.
+This is because you can use your unlimited data allowance on any service you like (including things like BBC iPlayer, YouTube, NOW TV, Spotify, Facebook, Instagram and other services not covered by Go Binge).
 However, if you don’t need all of this extra flexibility, the cheaper Go Binge price plans may be more suitable for you.

 Unlimited Data Price Plans

 If you already have a smartphone that you’re happy to keep, the cheapest and best value way of getting unlimited data is by ordering one of Three’s unlimited data SIM cards.
-This will slot inside your existing unlocked smartphone, allowing you to benefit from the unlimited data allowance.
+This SIM card will slot into your existing unlocked smartphone, allowing you to benefit from an unlimited data allowance.

-The following SIM cards will give you unlimited data along with unlimited minutes, unlimited texts and Go Roam Around The World:
+The following SIM cards will give you unlimited data on Three, along with other benefits such as unlimited minutes, unlimited texts, 5G coverage at no extra cost and inclusive roaming in 71 destinations:

 Please see Three’s website for a full list of available SIM-only deals.

-If you’d like to buy a new smartphone at the same time as getting unlimited data on Three, you can choose a 24-month Pay Monthly contract.
-Three offers a selection of handsets from Apple, Samsung, Huawei and others, with the cost of your contract depending on the handset you choose.
+If you’d like a new smartphone to go with your unlimited data plan, you can choose from a range of Pay Monthly handsets on Three.
+At the time of writing, Three offers a selection of handsets from manufacturers like Apple, Samsung, Huawei, Google, Honor and OnePlus.

-The following table shows the cost of an Apple iPhone XS with unlimited data on Three:
+As an example, the following table shows your range of options when getting an iPhone 11 with unlimited data on Three:

-Please see the Three website for a full list of available handsets and tariffs.
+Please see the Three website for a full list of available smartphones.

 Pay As You Go